mixxxdj/mixxx/source/chapters/user_interface.rst

 to a mix when used tactfully.

 **FX Button**
-  The FX ("Effects") button enables a built-in flanger effect on the selected channel.
+  The FX (“Effects”) button enables a built-in flanger effect on the selected channel.

 **Delay/Depth/LFO Knobs**